programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ### Adding the Information Panels and Map

-Now we will add some planes.
-To help keep track of the information panel (gallery), jar model, loading function and community site for each jar, we will call these 'xG, 'xM', 'onLoadX' and 'xSite', respectively, where 'x' is a name such as 'yabob' or 'aibom', the village (or area) where the jar the model is based on was made.
-Variable and function names can not have spaces in them.
+We will now add the 3 information panels that the viewer will see at the start: the references (gallery3, on the left), the instructions (gallery, middle) and the key to the techniques (gallery2, on the right).
+The panels will be simple 2D planes that we will add textures to.
+The left and right panels will not change.
+However the central instruction panel will disappear when the user clicks a jar and the information panel for that community will appear.
+We will do this by toggling the visibility of different panels off and on instead of changing the texture on the plane (which would also be implementable).

 We want the information panels to face the camera, and the default planes do this.
-In addition, we want a plane for the map for the jars to sit on, so this plane has to be rotated 90 degrees (- Math.PI /2) around the x axis.
-'Math' is a JavaScript object, which has properties, including Math.PI (i.e. π, 3.141), and methods, including Math.random() (used later in the lesson).
-See the [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) for more properties and methods.
-Three.js uses radians for its rotational units.
-As π (3.141) radians is 180 degrees, 90 degrees is Math.PI/2.
-Rotation occurs in the counter-clockwise direction (when you are 'looking' towards the negative axis values), so for the way this scene is set up, the rotation of the plane for the geograpical map must be -Math.PI/2 around the x axis to have the 'front' of the panel facing upwards.

 We will give the planes image ‘textures’ that contain text describing the individual artefacts.
 These textures are jpeg and png files and they all have pixels dimensions of 2<sup>n</sup> by 2<sup>n</sup>, eg 4096 × 2048.
 This helps with efficient rendering.
 The larger the image files, the longer they take to load, and very large images may not load at all.
 By default only one side (the 'front') of a panel is textured.
 Here the dimensions of the panels match the image texture dimensions, in situations where they do not, different options, including image tiling can be used.
 The use of images with text (created and exported from any graphics program such as Affinity Designer or PowerPoint) is one way to show text.
 There are [alternatives](https://threejs.org/docs/index.html#manual/en/introduction/Creating-text).

-Here we will create all the information panels for all the jars but hide them (by making .visible = false) until the relevant jar is selected by the user.
-We will have a variable 'selectedPlane' to track which panel is showing and at the start an instruction panel will be selected.
-Some panels will be declared within the init function, but we only do this for panels or objects that will never change.

 Textures need to be loaded by a 'TextureLoader'.
 After loading each texture we will generate a set of lower-resolution images (a 'mipmap') for it.
 The renderer will automatically use one of the lower-resolution images for when the texture appears small or far away.
 Using lower-resolution images for areas covering less pixels is not only more efficient, it can prevent image 'shimmering'.
 Mipmap creation is one of the reasons for using images of 2<sup>n</sup> by 2<sup>n</sup> dimensions but the creation of the down-sampled image sets takes processing time.